 Muslims I see in these categories might not see themselves being in those categories.
 They each may see themselves following Islam, ofteb the ‘one true Islam’, while seeing some or all or the others as not doing so.

-Treating just nice Muslims as representatives of Islam, and bad people acting in the name of Islam as Islamist non-Muslims.
+Treating just nice Muslims as representatives of Islam, and bad people acting in the name of Islam as Islamist non-Muslims, is simply dishonest.
 It’s way more complicated than that.

-But that’s why the dichotomy Islam/Islamism fails – it is used, especially by non-Muslim apologists, to denouce critics of Islam as bigoted haters of all Muslims.
+But that’s why the dichotomy Islam/Islamism fails.
+It is used, especially by non-Muslim apologists, to denounce critics of Islam as bigoted haters of all Muslims.

 So, on to the breakdown …